No Longer at Ease

 No Longer at Ease is a 1960 novel by Chinua Achebe.
 It is the story of an Igbo man, Obi Okonkwo, who leaves his village for an education in Britain and then a job in the Colonial Nigeria civil service, but is conflicted between his African culture and Western lifestyle and ends up taking a bribe.
-The novel is the second book of Achebe and second work in the "African trilogy"; following Things Fall Apart and preceding Arrow of God.
+The novel is the second novel by Achebe, and the second work in his "African trilogy", following Things Fall Apart and preceding Arrow of God.

 Title

 The book's title was taken from the closing lines of T. S. Eliot's poem, "Journey of the Magi":